95civicdude/tweeviews/README.md

 TWITTER POLLER
 ==============
-~~In order to preserve our limited number of tweeviews and to keep the node.js console fairly clean, the Twitter Poller is "off" by default.
-To turn it back "on", uncomment this line of code in [twitterPoller.js](https://github.com/95civicdude/tweeviews/blob/master/data/twitterPoller.js):
+The Twitter poller is on by default and set to poll every 60 seconds.
+To turn the Twitter poller on or off, uncomment or comment out this line of code in [twitterPoller.js](https://github.com/95civicdude/tweeviews/blob/master/data/twitterPoller.js):

 ```
-// startSearchPoll(client);
+startSearchPoll(client);
 ```

-You can search the source or look around [line 174](https://github.com/95civicdude/tweeviews/blob/master/data/twitterPoller.js#L174).~~
+You can search the source or look around [line 161](https://github.com/95civicdude/tweeviews/blob/master/data/twitterPoller.js#L161) to change the wait time between polls.

-The Twitter poller is on by default and set to poll every 60 seconds.